 How do I use the silence?

-On an IGR you will be encouraged to be still and spend time in God’s presence.
+On a retreat you will be encouraged to be still and spend time in God’s presence.
 Being in silence can bring things to the surface for you to deal with and your Retreat Guide is there to help you discern where God is in that.

 What can I expect?